vs0100/asic-design-class/README.md

 ![Screenshot from 2024-08-14 10-47-45](https://github.com/user-attachments/assets/5db17abd-bdac-4cda-b59d-f84953b22a4f)

-4. Comparing the oyputs of both
+4. Comparing the oytputs of both

 ![Screenshot from 2024-08-14 10-50-03](https://github.com/user-attachments/assets/7b63b14b-9097-487c-bc60-a79a795127f6)